nuclio/nuclio/docs/getting-started.md

 1. [On a local VM with minikube](k8s/install/minikube.md) - recommended
 2. [From scratch with kubeadm on Ubuntu](k8s/install/linux.md)

+If you already have a Kubernetes cluster, you'll need to run a docker registry on it so that nuclio can push functions to it.
+In the minikube guide we do this with vanilla docker, whereas with kubeadm/scratch we employ a docker registry proxy.
+As long as you can push images to it and Kubernetes can pull images from it - you should be good.

 With a functioning kuberenetes cluster (with built-in docker registry) and a working kubectl, we can go ahead and install the nuclio services on the cluster:

 ```